 I read with interest a blog post by Russell Moore, Should I Marry a Man with Pornography Struggles?
 In his “Questions and Ethics” query, he posted a question from a recently engaged woman who learned that her fiancee has “ongoing struggles with pornography.”
 She isn’t sure what to do.
 Dr. Moore offered several helpful insights including:

 We all have points of vulnerability, areas of susceptibility to sin and self-destruction. … Wisdom means knowing where those weak points are, recognizing deception for what it is, and warring against ourselves in order to maintain fidelity to Christ and to those God has given us.

 I’m neither a licensed counselor nor an ordained pastor.
-I’m simply a humble bible teacher who quietly seeks to help equip, support and care for women in the church.
+I’m simply a humble bible teacher.
 I see a lot of hurting marriages and I’d like to weigh in.

 While much depends on the nature of the “ongoing struggles,” since sin usually runs deeper than we care to admit to ourselves, my advice to “Engaged and Confused” would be seek help and postpone the wedding until the you can answer yes to two questions.

 Genesis 2:24 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.
 25 And the man and his wife were both naked and were not ashamed.